 How Google Analytics can help with Creative Confidence

-Creative confidence is an amazing way to approach problem solving.
-It’s a way to be continually improving, so you’re never really done.
+Creative confidence is an amazing way to approach problem-solving.
+It’s a way to continually improve, so you’re never really done.
 This can be a really helpful approach for the perfectionist.
 We let go of the end product knowing that we’re always going to be improving.

 Creative confidence is a naturally expansive way of doing business.
 You’re constantly growing and you’re starting with a growth mindset.
 As opposed to a fixed mindset, which says we’re stuck exactly the way we are and we should keep repeating the same thing over and over again.

-Stanford Business School even created an entire postgraduate program based on this exact process.
+Stanford Business School even created an entire postgraduate program based on the Creative Confidence process.

 Here are a few ways in which Google Analytics can help with creative confidence:

 - It will help encourage a way to experiment with new approaches and solutions.

 I mentioned how Google Analytics can help with learning from your successes and your failures.
 This has a little bit to do with that, as well as seeing what works for your business and what doesn’t.